maemreyo/openapi-paths-generator/README.md

 ## Usage

+You can use this package in both ESModule and CommonJS environments.
+Below are the examples for both.

 ### 1. Add a Script in Your Project

 Create a script in your Next.js (or any TypeScript) project to invoke the generator.
 Place this script in a `scripts/` directory.

+#### TypeScript (ESModule)

 ```typescript
 // scripts/generateApiPaths.ts